Treadmill or Trampoline? Make the Smart Investment

 1. Calorie Burning

-Running is typically synonymous with burning calories and in turn, helping with weight loss.
 You may be surprised, then, to find out that trampoline jumping burns more calories than running on a treadmill.

 In an oft-cited study, Victor L. Katch at the University of Michigan found that a 150-pound person burns 71 calories jogging at 5 mph for 12 minutes.
-For the same 12-minute timeframe, a 150-pound person was able to burns 82 calories jumping on a trampoline.

-Furthermore, a study conducted by the American Council of Exercise found that jumping on a trampoline for 20 minutes burns the same number of calories as running 6 mph for the same duration.
+Furthermore, a study by the American Council of Exercise found that jumping on a trampoline for 20 minutes burns the same number of calories as running 6 mph for the same duration.

 1. Efficiency